yesidc/image-captioning/README.md

 --resume_from_checkpoint: Boolean, resume from checkpoint.
 Default is False.
 --output_dir: path to the output directory. default='../models/swin_gpt-2-image-captioning'
 --dataset_type: type of dataset.
 Default is 'coco'.
 Other option is 'flickr_8k', flickr_30k
+--num_train_epochs: number of training epochs.
+Default is 3.

 ```

+### Trainer

+This work uses the `Transformers` `Trainer` class designed to fine-tune pretrained transformer based models.

+To conduct the fine-tuning phase, the `Trainer` class was instantiated with a pretrained model, metrics, training and validation data, and a set of training arguments.
+The pretrained model is an instance of the `VisionEncoderDecoderModel` class.
+This class, `VisionEncoderDecoderModel`, allows initializing an image-to-text-sequence model where the encoder is a pretrained transformer-based vision autoencoding model and the decoder is a backbone of a pretrained text autoregressive model.
+Note that `VisionEncoderDecoderModel` class randomly initializes the cross-attention weights, hence these must be fine-tuned on a downstream task.

+The training and evaluation split used  to generate an instance of the `Trainer` class consist of two DataSet objects with two features: pixel values and labels.

+Lastly, to initialize the `Trainer` an instance of the `TrainingArguments` class is provided.The hyperparameters needed to fine-tune the model, which are subsequently consumed by the `Trainer` class, are set via an instance of the `TrainingArguments` class.
+For this project, most of the hyperparameters (e.g., learning rate, loss function) used for fine-tuning are provided by the training API.

 ## Metrics